GoogleCloudPlatform/community/tutorials/dotnet-mvms-quickstart.md

 ## Project setup

-To deploy an application you need to first create a project.
+To deploy an application, you need to first create a project.

-Google Cloud Platform organizes resources into projects.
-This allows you to collect all the related resources for a single application in one place.
+GCP organizes resources into projects.
+This allows you to collect all of the related resources for a single application in one place.

 <walkthrough-devshell-precreate></walkthrough-devshell-precreate>

 <walkthrough-project-setup></walkthrough-project-setup>

-## Using Google Cloud Shell
+## Using Cloud Shell

-Cloud Shell is a built-in command line tool for the console.
+Cloud Shell is a built-in command-line tool for the console.
 We're going to use Cloud Shell to deploy our app.

-### Open Google Cloud Shell
+### Open Cloud Shell

-Open Cloud Shell by clicking the
-<walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>
-[**Activate Cloud Shell**][spotlight-open-devshell] button in the navigation bar in the upper-right corner of the console.
+Open Cloud Shell by clicking the <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>[**Activate Cloud Shell**][spotlight-open-devshell] button in the navigation bar in the upper-right corner of the console.

 ### Clone the sample code